 In addition, Fair Market Rents also impact rents for the Section 8 renewal process, though that process is more complex and beyond the scope of this article.

 How Is Fair Market Rent Calculated?

-Fair Market Rent is generally calculated as the 40th percentile of gross rents for regular, standard quality units in a local housing market.
-This excludes low-quality units, already subsidized units, and units that have been built in the last 2 years.
-FMR rent data is typically taken from recent move ins rather than long-term tenants, as long-term tenants generally receive a lower monthly rental rate.
+A Fair Market Rent is generally calculated as the 40th percentile of gross rents for regular, standard-quality units in a local housing market.
+This excludes low-quality units, already-subsidized units, and units that have been built in the last two years.
+FMR rent data is typically taken from recent move-ins rather than long-term tenants, as long-term tenants generally pay a lower monthly rental rate.
 FMR includes core utilities, like water and power, but doesn’t include internet and other optional services.

 In order to calculate Fair Market Rents, HUD utilizes several different sets of data, including gross rents data from the U.S. Census Bureau, gross rent information from HUD’s American Housing Survey, as well as additional rental rate data gleaned from yearly telephone surveys.
 After combing through this data, HUD will issue annual FMRs for approximately 2,500 different areas in the United States.

-To learn more about HUD multifamily loans, simply fill out the form below and a HUD lending expert will get in touch.
+To learn more about HUD multifamily loans, fill out the form below and our HUD lending experts will be in touch.